Mature Masculine

 Curiosity and Connection

 Curiosity creates connection.
-When you are genuinely curious about another person, they feel seen and valued for who they truly are.
+When we are genuinely curious about another person, they feel seen and valued for who they truly are.

 This relational curiosity extends to the world itself.
-The Magician who approaches life with genuine interest finds that life responds, often in unexpected ways.
-Wonder becomes contagious.
+The Magician who approaches life with genuine interest finds that life responds, often in ways he didn't predict.

 Cultivating Curiosity